Skip to main content

 • 1-10 rankings

-Once your Check-in is created, add it to the Module that it will be assigned through.
-A single Check-in can be added into multiple different modules.
+Once your Check-in is created, add it to the module that it will be assigned through.
+A single Check-in can be used in multiple different modules, but only completed once.

 • Currently, Check-ins can only be assigned as part of a Module from the Opus dashboard.

-• Check-ins cannot be assigned on their own.
+• Check-ins cannot be assigned on their own - they must be part of a module.

 • Once that module is assigned, the trainee will see that Check-in in their Opus training app and the default manager of their location will be notified of a new Check-in to facilitate.